rqlite/rqlite.io/content/en/docs/Guides/Performance/_index.md

 rqlited -on-disk-path /mnt/ramdisk/node1/db.sqlite /path_to_persistent_disk/data
 ```
 where `/path_to_persistent_disk/data` is a directory path on your persistent disk.
 Because the Raft log is the authoritative source of truth, storing the SQLite database on a memory-backed filesystem does not risk data loss. rqlite always completely rebuilds the SQLite database from scratch on restart.

+## Memory Usage
+Go's garbage collector (GC) usually manages memory effectively.
+However, there are cases where you may need to adjust the GC process to maintain reasonable memory usage.
+Large, repeated requests to rqlite may result in significantly increased memory usage spikes.
+Although the GC eventually reclaims this memory, it may take too long before a GC cycle starts, causing high memory usage -- and in the extreme an _Out-of-Memory_ error.
+>What qualifies as "large"?
+As an example if you assign 1GB of memory to `rqlited`, a request larger than 25MB would be considered large.

+To address this, you can reduce the value of `GOGC`, which controls the frequency of GC cycles.
+For example you could lower `GOGC` to 50 from its default of 100 which should result in twice as many GC cycles.
+However, this will result in increased CPU load, presenting a trade-off.

+You may also need to adjust the GOMEMLIMIT setting, raising or lowering it as needed.
+For detailed information, consult the Go GC Guide.

+This adjustment can help manage rqlite's memory usage more effectively, ensuring better performance and stability.